 Director/Lead Instructor: Jen Morris

 Jen Morris, who has been dancing with the White Marsh Recreation Council since she was 4 years old (1986), originally began her career as an instructor for Towson Recreation Council’s Stoneleigh Dance Program in 1999 (she continued with the Stoneleigh Dance Program until 2007), and later became an instructor for the Chapel Hill Dance Program in 2000.
 Then, in 2005, Jen became the director of the Chapel Hill Dance Program, which became the White Mars.
 Rec.
 Dance Program in 2009.
 In addition to teaching dance, Jen is a stay-at-home mom who has always enjoyed working with children.
 During her high school and college years, Jen was employed by Honeygo Child Development Center as an aide/group leader.
 Additionally, Jen has a degree in Early Childhood Education and worked as a Kindergarten teacher for Sparks Elementary School, located in Baltimore County, from 2004-2007.
+While Jen is no longer an elementary school teacher, she babysits on a part-time basis and also volunteers as a foster mom for the Humane Society.
 Jen's creative nature and love of children both help in enhancing the nurturing environment provided for the students of the White Marsh Rec.
 Dance Program.

 Lead Instructor: Nicolle Canapp